iqbalpa/todo-backend-go/README.md

 # Todo Backend App with Golang

 Todo application backend using Golang Gin and Gorm.
+There are two main endpoint groups here, users (for authentication and authorization) and todo (for related to todo models).
+I restrict the user, so that they only can read, update, and delete their own todos.

 ## How to run

-run the following commands
-`air`
+1. Clone the repository
+2. Install the needed packages, run with `go mod download` command
+3. Run the application with `air` command

 ## Docker Image